 Objectivity is one of the most relevant advantages of Augmented Analytics.
 Being a self-service tool, it does not require human supervision or IT staff support.

-According to Gartner, to the end of 2022, data management manual tasks will be reduced by 45% through the addition of ML and automated service-level management.
+According to Gartner, by the end of 2022, data management manual tasks will be reduced by 45% through the addition of ML and automated service-level management.

-Augmented Analytics is a machine tool, that means it excludes human bias.
+Augmented Analytics is a machine tool, which means it excludes human bias.
 It does not have an opinion, it cannot overlook insights or get tired.
 Augmented Analytics software works more thoroughly and effectively without inherent biases.

 Saved resources being a fully automatic system, Augmented Analytics allows companies to free their employees from routine manual work with data.
 It allows them to focus on more important tasks.
 Unsupervised ML systems are able to learn from data without any additional technical support.
 Also, it provides impressive visualization capabilities for comparing millions of patterns within seconds.